microsoft/ignite24-lab-441/instructions.md

 With everything in place, we are now ready to test our custom engine agent in Microsoft Teams for the first time.

-First, we need to start a debug session to start our local web app that contains the agent logic.
+First, we need to start a debug session to start our local web API that contains the agent logic.

 Continue in Visual Studio:

 1. To start a debug session, press <kbd>F5</kbd> on your keyboard, or select the **Start** button in the toolbar.
 A browser window is launched and navigates to Microsoft Teams.

-1. In the browser, sign in to Microsoft 365 using your Microsoft 365 account details.
+Continuing in the web browser:

 1. Wait for Microsoft Teams to load and for the App install dialog to appear.

 Previously, Teams Toolkit registered the app in the Teams Developer Portal.
 To use the app we need to install it for the current user.
 Teams Toolkit launches the browser using a special URL which enables developers to install the app before they test it.